TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-502-error.md

 ## **Recommended Steps**

-You can see a Bad Gateway Error (502) when there is an issue with the backend application.
+One of the main causes of Bad Gateway Error (502) is an issue with the backend application.
 You can identify this by bypassing the Application Gateway to directly access the backend.
-If the backend server still returns the same 502 error, then the issue is with the backend and not the Application Gateway.

-If it is verified that the backend is healthy, then perform the steps in links below to troubleshoot the issue.
+If the backend server returns the same 502 error, then the issue is with the backend and not the Application Gateway.
+However, if you verify that the backend is working fine, then perform the steps in links below to troubleshoot the issue.

 ## **Recommended Documents**